amazebb/dotfiles-repo/.config/nvim/rplugin/python3/README.md

 :UpdateRemotePlugins
 ```

-The `rplugin.vim` file should like the following for our single LLMChat python plugin
+The `rplugin.vim` file should look like the following for our single LLMChat python plugin

 ```vim
 " perl plugins